 Location: Hyde Park Campus

-2) Assist with improvements of parallel scaling, load balancing of large-scale research codes and maintaining parallel community codes.
+4) Assist with improvements of parallel scaling and load balancing of large-scale research codes; assist with maintaining parallel community codes.

-6) Keep abreast of new developments in High Performance Computing, data science and AI; and be pro-active in introducing them to the faculty.
+9) Keep abreast of new developments in High Performance Computing, data science and AI, and pro-active in introducing them to the faculty.

-8) Assist researchers with grant proposals with strong HPC or AI component to describe the interplay between their research and Computation and Data science.
+11) Assist researchers with grant proposals with strong HPC or AI component to describe the interplay between their research and computation and data science.

-9) Serve as the lead of the Computational Scientist team.
+12) Serve as the lead of the Computational Scientists team.